University Investigation & Response

 - Written notice of the requirement to meet with the investigator.
-The university reserves the right to conduct investigations in absentia when a student respondent fails to respond after proper notice has been given or after the university has exercised reasonable effort to notify the student of the allegations.
-Also, there may be times when the university in its discretion decides to proceed with the investigation even when the victim or other complaining party does not wish to proceed.
+The university reserves the right to conduct investigations in absentia when a student responding party fails to respond after proper notice has been given or after the university has exercised reasonable effort to notify the student of the allegations.
+Also, there may be times when the university in its discretion decides to proceed with the investigation even when the Reporting Party or other complaining party does not wish to proceed.

-- At the start of the investigation, a summary of rights, the investigation procedures, and an avenue of appeal (if any) are provided to the student victim and the student respondent.
+- At the start of the investigation, a summary of rights, the investigation procedures, and an avenue of appeal (if any) are provided to the student reporting party and the student responding party.

 - The right to inspect documents and/or relevant information gathered as part of the investigation (though medical/mental health information may be kept confidential).
 A request to inspect documentation or evidence should be directed to the investigator at any time during the process.
 Requests must be presented in writing at least three (3) working days in advance.